hikaruright/irohaboard-compose/README.md

 $ docker-compose up -d
 ```

-## Access to your site and setupping.
+## Access to your site and setupping

 Open web browser and open the link.